InstituteforDiseaseModeling/idmtools/idmtools_core/README.md

 idmtools provides the APIS, logic, and other operations to provision, execute, analysis, and manage jobs running on an HPC cluster

-To see the full API documentation, see https://institutefordiseasemodeling.github.io/idmtools/index.html
+To see the full documentation, see https://institutefordiseasemodeling.github.io/idmtools/index.html

 # Installing